 Since meal enters the kiln at about 900 C, (compared with about 20 C in the wet process), the kiln can be shorter and of smaller diameter for the same output.
 This reduces the capital costs of a new cement plant.
 A dry process kiln might be only 70m long and 6m wide but produce a similar quantity of clinker (usually measured in tonnes per day) as a wet process kiln of the same diameter but 200m in length.
 For the same output, a dry process kiln without a precalciner would be shorter than a wet process kiln but longer than a dry process kiln with a precalciner.

-Kiln and preheater tower: raw meal passes down the tower while hot gases rise up, heating the raw meal.
+In the diagram above of a precalciner kiln, raw meal passes down the preheater tower while hot gases rise up, heating the raw meal.
 At 'A,' the raw meal largely decarbonates; at 'B,' the temperature is 1000 C - 1200 C and intermediate compounds are forming and at 'C,' the burning zone, clinker nodules and the final clinker minerals form.
 A preheater tower is likely to have 4-6 stages, not the three shown here.
 Many designs are more complex but this diagram illustrates the principle.
 See the 'Clinker' pages for more information on reactions in the kiln.

 The kiln is made of a steel casing lined with refractory bricks.
 There are many different types of refractory brick and they have to withstand not only the high temperatures in the kiln but reactions with the meal and gases in the kiln, abrasion and mechanical stresses induced by deformation of the kiln shell as it rotates.